Tulip-Dev/tulip/doc/user/workspace.rst

     :width: 500

   * *Layout Type*: choose between the classic layout, where the axis are disposed in parallel, and the circular layout, where the axis are spread regularly over the radius of a circle.
-  * *Lines Type*: switch between the classical straight lines and the curved Catmull-Rom Spline.
+  * *Lines Type*: switch between the classic straight lines and the curved Catmull-Rom Spline.
   * *Lines Thickness*: proposed to map the lines to the viewSize property or use a standard thin line.

-* *Options*: The sole option *Tooltips* allows to display directly some informations like the id of the hovered node.
+* *Options*: the sole option *Tooltips* allows to display directly some information like the id of the hovered node.

-When you realize a right-click on one of the axis, Tulip proposes to either *Remove  [the] axis* or to enter a configuration panel:
+When you perform a right click on one of the axis, Tulip proposes to either *Remove  [the] axis* or to enter a configuration panel:

 .. image:: _images/i_parallel_main_axis_conf.png
     :width: 300

-Here you will be able to specify, among others, the number of graduations, the axis order and the use of a logarithm scale.
+Here you will be able to specify, among others, the number of tick marks, the axis order and the use of a logarithm scale.

 .. _workspace_pixel: